 Many developments are only concerned with the sustainability elements of the finished project.
 However, there is a carbon footprint to the actual building process as well, and we are building SSC with the highest standards of sustainable products and materials.
 For example, our building envelope uses Precast Wall Panels, reducing construction waste volume compared to cast-in-situ and lowering the total Embodied Carbon.

 With regards to design and planning, thought should be given to every aspect of the building design and architecture.
-For example, in SSC the residential villas are positioned to avoid the sun and maximize shading, and south-facing facades are closed to reduce heat gains.
+For example, in SSC the residential villas in sharjah are positioned to avoid the sun and maximize shading, and south-facing facades are closed to reduce heat gains.
 Plus, thermal insulating construction materials and UV reflective walls, roofs, and windows reduce airconditioning loads and electricity consumption.
 Also key is ensuring that we find the right technology partners to ensure that we are providing future-proof solutions to today’s problems of energy and water consumption.

 And finally, creating awareness on sustainability, ensuring that potential homebuyers understand that investing in a sustainable community isn’t a compromise, but has tangible benefits in terms of utility savings and an improved lifestyle, as well as long-term benefits for future generations.

 What should the role of the service providers/ management sector be in a sustainable environment?